 Please view our section on Looking to suspend, transfer or withdraw? for more information.

 9. When do I have to repay my student loan?

 Please view the Student Loan Repayment website which answers questions about repaying your student loan.

 10. My household income is lower than we told Student Finance, can I be reassessed?

 Students whose household income has dropped more than 15% for the current academic year can be reassessed based on the current household income.
 For more information contact your relevant student finance team (see list at top of this section).

 11. Is there any funding support available for fees/living and course-related costs for postgraduate study?

-Please see further details on both scheme on our prospective student finance pages.
+Yes, please see further details on our prospective student finance pages.